soundcloud/lhm/README.md

 ## Throttler

-Lhm is using a throttle mecanism to read data in your original table.
+Lhm is using a throttle mechanism to read data in your original table.

 By default, 40000 rows are read each 0.1 second.